LongOnly/Quantitative-Notebooks/README.md

 [Dynamic Asset Allocation & Diversification](AssetAllocation.ipynb) - Exploring geographical diversification and optimizing capital allocation (also requires Scipy)

-Market data last updated at 13 June 2019
+Market data last updated at 12 July 2019

 #### Who am I?
 I'm Leonardo, a 23 year old currently enrolled in a Masters of Applied Econometrics and Forecasting, looking forward to share (some) of my insights on quantitative investment strategies